sarveshdutt17feb/sarveshdutt17feb/README.md

+First of all, thanks for visiting my profile.
+Here, what you should know about me:
+  I am a self driven passionate coder who loves to solve problems and write efficient codes.
+  My primary coding language: Python.
-- 👋 Hi, I’m @sarveshdutt17feb
+-  👋 Hi, I am Sarvesh Dutt
 - 👀 I’m interested in Development ...
 - 🌱 I’m currently working on full Stack..
-- 💞️ I’m looking to collaborate on mern projects
+- 💞️ I’m looking to collaborate on open source projects
 - 📫 reach me at sarveshdutt40@gmail.com

 <!---